Skip to content

 What to Expect During Cataract Surgery Recovery

-Did you know that cataracts are the leading cause of blindness across the globe?
+Did you know that cataracts are the leading cause of blindness worldwide?
 If you’re one of the 24.4 million Americans in the United States today who suffer from cataracts, you’re not alone.
 They’re increasingly common and affect men and women equally as they age.

 Anyone who starts to develop cataracts will feel like their vision is increasingly poor, as if they’re looking through a foggy windshield.
 Cataracts occur when tissue within the lens of our eye breaks down, forming cloudy clumps.
 If left untreated, it can eventually cause total blindness.
 Fortunately, cataracts develop slowly and are treatable through cataract surgery.